 Drew Eidt became a full-time Athletic Therapist at St. Andrew’s College in May 2015.
-Prior to joining the staff at St. Andrew’s College, Drew spent two and a half years as an Athletic Therapist (AT) and Strength & Conditioning Coach working with Toronto FC's Academy program, and six years on a contract basis with Durham College and UOIT while also teaching human anatomy labs at the university.
-Drew is a Certified Athletic Therapist and Certified Strength & Conditioning Specialist, and holds an Honours BSc in Human Kinetics from the University of Guelph (2007), an Advanced Diploma in Sport Injury Management from Sheridan College (2007) and has recently earned a Master's of Science in Advanced Athletic Training from the University of South Florida (2020).
-Outside of Athletic Therapy at St. Andrew's, Drew assists with delivery of the Outdoor Education & Leadership program and instructs First Aid and First Responder courses through the Canadian Red Cross.
+Before joining the staff at St. Andrew’s College, Drew spent two and a half years as an Athletic Therapist (AT) and Strength & Conditioning Coach working with Toronto FC's Academy program, and six years on a contract basis with Durham College and UOIT while also teaching human anatomy labs at the university.
+Drew is a Certified Athletic Therapist and Certified Strength & Conditioning Specialist, and holds an Honours BSc in Human Kinetics from the University of Guelph (2007), an Advanced Diploma in Sport Injury Management from Sheridan College (2007), and a Master's of Science in Advanced Athletic Training from the University of South Florida (2020).
+Outside of Athletic Therapy at St. Andrew's, Drew assists with the delivery of the Outdoor Education & Leadership program and instructs First Aid and First Responder courses through the Canadian Red Cross.

-The St. Andrew’s College Athletic Therapy Clinic provides an opportunity for students from the athletic therapy programs at Sheridan College & York University to apply their academic knowledge in a practical setting.
+The St. Andrew’s College Athletic Therapy Clinic provides an opportunity for students from the athletic therapy programs at Sheridan College and York University to apply their academic knowledge in a practical setting.
 Our athletic therapy students work with several teams throughout their placement and assist with on-field game coverage and clinical assessment and rehabilitation.